96ready/ready96/README.md

 ## Configure the recover password host redirection:

-During setup, you will be prompted to enter a `EMAIL_REDIRECT_HOST`, used within the emails sent from your application.
+During setup, you will be prompted to enter an `EMAIL_REDIRECT_HOST`, used within the emails sent from your application.
 The value should be `YOURAPPNAME.herokuapp.com`

 ## Heroku Dynos

 For testing purposes, you can choose an application with no extra dynos (this will be free).
 Please note that **sites with no extra dynos "go to sleep"** and can be slow to wake up.
-So, when you are ready to let the public use your site, make sure that your Heroku appliation has at least `2 dynos`.
+So, when you are ready to let the public use your site, make sure that your Heroku application has at least `2 dynos`.

 When you are ready to launch, go to your Heroku account upgrade the app to 'Hobby' or better.
 There is a monthly fee associated with having an extra dyno.
-This will also make sure the app is served over https so that the Google Crisis Map will work properly.
+This will also make sure the app is served via https so that the Google Crisis Map will work properly.

 ## FINAL STEP: Update your username and password via the Content Editor

 Your site was installed with a default username and password (these are set in the db/seeds.rb file).
-Go to your app and login
+Go to your app and log in.

 `http://YOURAPPNAME.herokuapp.com/cms`